 The ultimate decision regarding absences and the resulting influence attendance has on grades is at the discretion of the instructor after a comprehensive examination of the essential course requirements.
 When attendance is not essential to course requirements, instructors are encouraged to make reasonable considerations.
 However, when absences are believed to affect course integrity, instructors should consult with ODR to determine what course-specific adjustments may be applicable

-- Complete a Reasonable Attendance Adjustment Arrangement with faculty for every course and submit to ODR.
+Complete a Reasonable Attendance Adjustment Plan with faculty for every course and submit to ODR once the Accommodation Plan has been requested for faculty via the online module so that course specific adjustments can be determined.